 When Will Migratory Birds Arrive?
 Find Out Using These Bird Migration Maps

 Then came the Internet.
-In the span of a few years, science (mostly) replaced luck, as birders learned to harness the power of data-driven online migration tracking tools.
-With much of the guesswork removed, bird aficionados can now anticipate spring migration in ways that would have been unimaginable to previous generations.
+In a few short years, science (mostly) replaced luck, as birders learned to harness the power of data-driven online migration tracking tools.
+We can now anticipate migration in ways that would have been unimaginable to previous generations.
+It's possible to track the movements of individual species, predict when massive numbers of birds will be on the wing, and get updates about observations in your area with no (or minimal) lag time.

-But like everything found on the Internet, there is no shortage of options when it comes to migration maps.
-The good news is that most use distinct data sources and can help in different ways, depending upon needs and interests.
-The down side is . . . well, how do you choose?
-To help, we've listed some of the more popular options below.
+There is no shortage of options when it comes to migration maps.
+Most use distinct data sources and can serve different purposes, depending upon the user's needs and interests.
+To help you decide which sources are right for you, we've listed some popular migration mapping tools below.
 This list isn't comprehensive — and we're not endorsing specific sites — but it's a good place to get started.

 BirdCast